 In 2012 I had the pleasure of working closely with Marietta Sims.
 She has a great biography and serious culinary chops.
 She came in two days a week and tested recipes, offered great suggestions, prepped food for photography, and kept me in my place.
-We worked together for several weeks trying to perfect an herb blend for fish, with my ideas leading us down several wrong paths.
+We worked together for several weeks trying to perfect an herb blend for grilled fish, with my ideas leading us down several wrong paths.
 She got this one on the right track and polished it highly.
 I’ve used it on a wide variety of fish since then and it works wonderfully.
-So I asked her to write about it:

 About the herbs.
 This recipe calls for dried herbs so you can mix a batch and store it.
 You can use fresh, but they taste very different.
 Use 2 to 3 times as much fresh as dried because dried is more concentrated.